/>

 Email: vida@gatech.edu

 Vida is an assistant professor of Chemical and Biomolecular Engineering at GeorgiaTech since Aug 2022.
 She is also a program faculty of Machine Learning and Bioengineering PhD programs.
-She is also a member of the Institute for Materials, Institute for Electronics and Nanotechnology, Institute for Bioengineering and Biosciences, and Institute for Data Engineering and Science (IDEAS).
-Previously she was a postdoctoral researcher at UC Berkeley working with Paul Alivisatos where she collaborated closely with Kranthi Mandadapu.
+She is also an affiliated faculty member of the Institute for Matter and Systems (IMS), Institute for Bioengineering and Biosciences (IBB), and Institute for Data Engineering and Sciences (IDEaS).
+Vida's work has been recognized by the NSF CAREER Award (2024), ACS PRF Doctoral New Investigator Award (2023), and she has been named a Scialog fellow in Automating Chemical Labs (2024), 30 voices of Chemistry of Materials (2023), and a rising star in soft and biological matter by the University of Chicago MRSEC (2021).
+Vida is currently one of the initiative leads of IDEaS for AI in Chemical and Materials Discovery at Georgia Tech.
+Before joining Georgia Tech, Vida was a postdoctoral researcher at the University of California, Berkeley and Kavli Energy Nanoscience Institute working with Paul Alivisatos where she also collaborated closely with Kranthi Mandadapu.
 She received her PhD in Chemical and Biomolecular Engineering from Rice University advised by Matteo Pasquali in 2017.
-Prior to that, she got her BS in Chemical Engineering from Sharif University of Technology in 2011.
+Prior to that, Vida did her BS in Chemical Engineering at Sharif University of Technology in 2011.

 • Graduate Students